JohLav/fulll-backend/INSTRUCTIONS.md

 ./fleet localize-vehicle <fleetId> <vehiclePlateNumber> lat lng [alt]
 ```

-2. To persist fleet and vehicles into a real repository/database.
+2. Persistence of fleets and vehicles in a real repository/database.

 #### Guidelines

-1. Feel free to use helpful framework/libs to manage command line cli
+1. Feel free to use frameworks/libraries to manage the CLI.
-2. Take a look at your **B**ehavior **D**riven **D**evelopment tool (BDD),
-   especially profiles and/or suites and/or tags to only switch pertinent tests
-   on real infrastructure (with persistence) while keeping not critical
-   as they was before.
+2. Consider your BDD tool's features (i.e., profiles, suites, tags) to selectively run tests that require real infrastructure (e.g., persistence), while keeping non-critical tests as they were.

-## Step 3 (Bonus)
+### Step 3 (Bonus)

-- For code quality, you can use some tools : which one and why (in a few words) ?
+- For code quality, you can use tools — name one or more and briefly explain why.
-- you can consider to setup a ci/cd process : describe the necessary actions in a few words
+- You may consider setting up a CI/CD process — describe the necessary steps briefly.

-#### Evaluation
+## Evaluation

-- Quality of the code.
-- Please be careful to not over engineer your solution!
+- Code quality
+- Avoid over-engineering!
-- Usage of good practices and modern programming language features.
+- Use of good practices and modern programming language features